mkliegl/kaggle-Facebook-V/README.md

 scored 0.61047.

 However, this gain comes at quite a loss in speed.
-Fitting the GMM's for the full train set took over 20 hours on my laptop.
+Fitting the GMM's for the full train set took around 40 hours on my laptop (using 1 core).

 Instructions: